Advertisement

 Bad stuff

-Harsh four cylinder engine, spongy brakes, tech often overwhelming, no air suspension for UK, price
+Harsh four cylinder engines, tech often overwhelming, spongy brakes, the price

 Overview